-You must be at least 21 years old to operate commercial vehicles interstate (from state to state).
+You must be at least 21 years old to operate commercial vehicles interstate (from state to state or operate in interstate commerce).

-Study Section 2 of this guide to prepare for your General Knowledge Test before you apply for a CDIP.
+Study Section 2 of this guide to prepare for your General Knowledge Test including other applicable knowledge tests before you apply for a CLP.